Divi WordPress Theme by Elegant Themes

 We Don't Like

-One of the most popular theme shops around is Elegant WordPress Themes.
-Their ever-increasing shop offers 87 themes and well over 253,000 customers.
+The Divi WordPress Theme is one of the most popular themes around.
+Developed by Elegant WordPress Themes, their ever-increasing shop offers 87 themes and well over 253,000 customers.
 It was founded in 2007 by Nick Roach and is based in San Francisco.

-Since its initial release, Divi has been updated regularly and is now seen as Elegant Themes flagship theme.
+Since its initial release, the Divi WordPress Theme has been updated regularly and is now seen as Elegant Themes flagship theme.
 The page builder recently got a major overhaul as the result of an update.
 As a result of this Divi is one of the only WordPress Themes that includes a true front-end page builder tool which includes point and click editing.
-For those who are looking for a stylish and customizable WordPress theme, Divi could be the one for you.
+For those who are looking for a stylish and customizable theme, Divi WordPress Theme could be the one for you.

 This review of Divi will help to establish the themes quality and I will take a long hard look at what features it has to offer and will also be testing out the page builder tool to get an idea of what it is capable of and how easy it is to use.